liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/05-writing-admin-portlet/07-creating-a-user-interface.markdown

 Finally, the `<liferay-ui:search-iterator />` tag iterates through and displays the list of guestbooks.
-Using Liferay's search container makes the Guestbook Admin portlet look like a native @product@ portlet.
+Using Liferay's search container makes the Guestbook Admin portlet look like a native @sharepoint@ portlet.
 It also provides built-in pagination so that your portlet can automatically display large numbers of guestbooks on one Site.